There are now 3 possible online modes for units:

-- Students are able to (1) appreciate how key concepts in physical and human geography can be applied in diverse international settings; (2) understand the complex linkages between natural systems and human activities, and the associated implications for development, environmental management and planning policy; (3) critically analyse academic theory and field-based experiences to generate nuanced and sensitive insights into local patterns and processes of geographical change; and (4) apply quantitative and/or qualitative methods to undertake a small group-based research on a geographical issue of interest.
+Students are able to (1) show how key concepts in physical and human geography can be applied in diverse international settings; (2) demonstrate an understanding of the complex linkages between natural systems and human activities, and the associated implications for development, environmental management and planning policy; (3) critically analyse academic theory and field-based experiences to generate nuanced and sensitive insights into local patterns and processes of geographical change; and (4) apply quantitative and/or qualitative methods to undertake a small group-based research on a geographical issue of interest.

 - Unit Coordinator(s)

 - Dr Linda Robson

 - 48 points of prior undergraduate study at UWA and approval by Unit Coordinator